 Travel assistance for children with a statement of special educational needs

-This factsheet provides information on how to apply for travel assistance for children and young people with a Special Educational Need and/or a disability whose child has an Education, Health and Care plan or other care plan (including those currently with a statement of Special Educational Needs).
+This factsheet provides information on how to apply for travel assistance for children and young people with a Special Educational Need and/or disability whose child has an Education, Health and Care plan or other care plan.

 This film follows the journey of a young person who has had travel training in Tower Hamlets.

 If your child has an Education, Health and Care plan or other care plan you can apply for travel assistance for them to attend school.

 The type of travel assistance offered will depend on a number of factors including the distance from your home to the school and the needs and abilities of your child.

 The types of travel assistance that may be offered include:

 - a Freedom Pass

 - a travel card for you to enable your to take your child to school